go-faast/tokenCuration/US/README.md

 # The List

-Below is a list of tokens which are readily available to the US market from the companies listed about.
+Below is a list of tokens which are readily available to the US market from the companies listed above.
 This list available as a JSON in this directory.

 |                            |        |       |                 |                                     |                                            |
 |----------------------------|--------|-------|-----------------|-------------------------------------|--------------------------------------------|